 By introducing its own LL.M. programme, the Faculty of Law of the Charles University seeks to join the ranks of the world’s leading academic institutions in the field of law.
 However, implementation of such a programme cannot be seen as a purely technical issue.
 Students of the LL.M. programme become clients of the Faculty and are not students in the classical meaning.
 The content of courses is not purely theoretical, but quite to the contrary – they are be highlighted by an interactive approach focused on practical skills and knowledge.
 It is therefore undertaken to offer to the prospective students activities like case studies, moot courts, clinics, excursions etc. Prominent international scholars will also be invited to participate in the programme, either by way of individual lectures or whole courses.

 LL.M.
-Programme Director
+Programme Coordinator